salinecrew/salinecrew.github.io/parent-corner.md

     -   **Regatta's**

 There are generally four to five regatta's each season.
-You can read about ["How to Enjoy A Regatta"](#enjoy) as written by Kathy Cook, crew alumni parent.
+You can read about ["How to Enjoy A Regatta"](#enjoy) as written by Kathy Cook, Rower alumni parent.
 You can also link to [view the regatta schedule]({{site.data.links.regatta-schedule}})